Conditions in detention facilities

 There is still no reliable, effective and complete system in place within the CPR network to record critical events (e.g. suicides or attempted suicides; episodes of self-harm; hunger strikes; deaths), despite this deficiency being identified and brought to the attention of the Italian Government by the European Committee for the Prevention of Torture already in 2017.[72]
 In addition, the National Guarantor has been recommending, for several years, that a standardised and centralised system of recording critical events be introduced, which would allow overseeing bodies to have rapid knowledge of the most relevant events occurring in the Centres and ensure greater transparency regarding the functioning of these places of detention.[73]

-It is necessary to note that the number of deaths in CPRs has never been as high as in recent years.
-Between June 2019 and December 2022, ten foreign nationals lost their lives whilst held in administrative detention, two just in the last 5 months of 2022.[69]
-The specific instances differ in terms of causes and circumstances, but what is common between them is a lack of clarity about the circumstances of their deaths, doubts about the suitability of these persons to be placed in this restricted community setting in the first place, and the risks arising from inadequate protection of the health of detainees.[70]
+The number of deaths in CPRs has never been as high as in recent years.
+Between June 2019 and December 2022, ten foreign nationals lost their lives whilst held in administrative detention, two just in the last 5 months of 2022.[75]
+No cases were publicly reported in 2023.
+At the beginning of February 2024, the young Guinean Ousmane Sylla committed suicide in the CPR in Rome.[76]
+The specific instances differ in terms of causes and circumstances, but what is common between them is a lack of clarity about the circumstances of their deaths, doubts about the suitability of these persons to be placed in this restricted community setting in the first place, and the risks arising from inadequate protection of the health of detainees.[77]

 [1] Article 7(1) Reception Decree.